 Since joining Rush, Krishnan reorganized the college's curriculum to keep it at the forefront of medical education.
 Among other features, the new curriculum provides students with prerecorded instructional content.
 This innovation reduces class time spent on lectures and shifts the emphasis to teams of students collaborating on case studies.

 Students also work on state-of-the-art simulators in the Rush Center for Clinical Skills and Simulation.
 First implemented during the 2017-2018 school year, the revised curriculum helps students develop critical clinical skills earlier, better preparing them to enter residency training after graduation and make an immediate impact on patients.

-Krishnan is leading innovation of care delivery throughout the Rush system by organizing providers around patients, diseases and conditions rather than by department or division enabling greater multidisciplinary.
+Krishnan is leading innovation of care delivery throughout the Rush system by organizing providers around patients, diseases and conditions rather than by department or division enabling greater multidisciplinary collaboration.
 This service line approach empowers providers to share expertise — and, ultimately, improve patient care, quality and safety.
 Sharing resources allows Rush to operate more efficiently and create an integrated network of care across the system.
 Krishnan has helped establish the liver, cancer, cardiac, neurology and neurosurgery, and mental health service lines.

 In addition, Krishnan has been instrumental in forging key external partnerships, including one with Tempus — a Chicago-based technology company with expertise in gene sequencing and analysis — to search for potentially relevant genetic patterns in cancer patients who are unlikely to respond to conventional therapies.
 Krishnan has also restructured Rush’s innovation and technology strategy, including the Innovation and Technology Transfer Office, which manages Rush intellectual properties (IP) and assists inventors, authors and other creators of intellectual property at Rush in the process of IP disclosure, protection, marketing and licensing.

 Prior to joining RUSH, Krishnan served for eight years as dean of the Duke-NUS Graduate Medical School Singapore, a joint venture between Duke University in Durham, North Carolina, and the National University of Singapore.
 During his tenure, Duke-NUS developed a new teaching method called Team LEAD (Learn, Engage, Apply, Develop), which has since been adopted by other universities and high schools.